 - Click Yes to continue when you see this message:

-You’ll see a couple of Command Prompt windows opening and closing, and then the Explorer shell restarts.
+You’ll see Command Prompt windows opening and closing, and then the Explorer shell restarts.
 This clears your folder view settings.
+The registry settings are backed up to two REG files on your desktop.

 - Navigate to the following keys one by one: